-For the year ended March 31, 2016, revenues include \$268 (2015 - \$12) resulting from transactions with other PHSA members.
+For the year ended March 31, 2017, expenses include \$120 (2016 - revenues \$268) resulting from transactions with other PHSA members.

 The above amounts exclude transactions with PHSA which are disclosed elsewhere in these financial statements.

 14. Risk management:

 The Branch is exposed to credit risk and liquidity risk from its financial instruments.
 Qualitative and quantitative analysis of the significant risks from the Branch's financial instruments is provided below by type of risk.